 Post-publish note: Erin noted our recipes were very similar and I must say this is pure coincidence!
 My choux pastry recipe dates back 20+ years (with tweaks here and there) and the Craquelin recipe is a scaled up version from one I had in a pastry class, similar to the HK tiger skin on breads for pineapple buns.
 In the interest of full transparency, you can find her recipe on her cloudy kitchen website.

-- 100g unsalted butter, soft (room temperature) and cubed
+- 110g butter, unsalted, soft (room temperature) and cubed

 Choux Pastry (same for puffs or éclairs)

 - 120g butter, unsalted, cubed

 - 125ml full fat milk

 - 5g (1/2 tsp) vanilla bean paste

 - a pinch of salt

 - 10g sugar

 - 160g plain flour

 - 240g eggs, well beaten (this equates to about 4.5 size 7 eggs which are about 55g each.
 I beat them in two bowls, one with 4 eggs and the other with 1 egg.
 You will see why in the instructions following)